bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

 attention to some of the simpler ideas.
 I really like simple yet robust ideas like this label refinery because they usually end up being more useful as well as more insightful.
-It would be cool if label refinery translated to other types of domains like numeric predictions but I don't think the effect would translate to non-images.
+It would be cool if label refinery could be applied to other types of domains like numeric predictions but I don't think the effect would translate to non-images.
 I'm working on another post but it might take a while to get out because I'll be taking some vacation and will be super busy in the